 Contributing to something far greater than ourselves sends a powerful message to the Universe.

 More about Bardia Memorial School

-The principal and his father have already done a wonderful job in getting the school started (in 2000) with the help of an Australian actor Ben Oxenbould who funded the first school buildings and worked together with the Khadka family to create the opportunity for local landless children to be educated.
+The Principal, Bikram and his father, Premi, have already done a wonderful job in getting the school started (in 2000) with the help of an Australian actor, Ben Oxenbould, who funded the first school buildings and worked together with the Khadka family to create the opportunity for local landless children to be educated.
 Bardia Memorial School is situated at the gates of Bardia National Park, in far Western Nepal.
 The school has grown from 50 students (starting in their family home) to 553 students.

 Schooling is currently offered from Kindergarten to Year 10.
 The majority of school rooms are still made of dirt and bamboo with no floor.
 The facilities are extremely basic and sanitation is almost non-existent.

-The school has been in operation for 18 years, despite not being the recipient of any major international aid.
+The school has been in operation for 19 years, despite not being the recipient of any major international aid.
 They have proven their dedication and capacity to provide and sustain an educational facility for the community and, therefore, the on-going project is both sustainable and viable.